AlannaParsons/midterm/README.md

   x how to make dates clickable since they are rendered w ejs x pass id back to primary to log date??
-  - check if user primary (primary cannot vote) => dif page?
-  - get name from secondary
+  - check if user primary (primary cannot vote) => dif page? x get name from secondary
   - currently hard coded name, cookie and rank being sent to server/database, need to get info from user